 Today we will take a look on how old those who are tramping Te Araroa are.
 Is there an age-limit to how old or young you can be to head out into the New Zealand backcountry?
 Let’s take a look!

 In a survey that was sent out to the Te Araroa Facebook group, 79 people stated how old they were at the time of their New Zealand walks.
 Take a look at their age distribution down below:

-As you can see, heading out into the backcountry is something that people in nearly all ages do, but if you happen to stumble upon anyone in the woods that person is most likely between the ages of twenty and thirty-five.
+As you can see, heading out into the backcountry is something that people of nearly all ages do, but if you happen to stumble upon anyone in the woods that person is most likely between the ages of twenty and thirty-five.

 But now we are looking at everyone who answered, not just those who claimed to be thru-hikers.
-Can it be that those who hike both islands are a those blessed with the vitaly of youth, or are they older, blessed with the vast oceans of time that is offered by retirement?
+Can it be that those who hike both islands are a those blessed with the vitaly of youth?
+Or are they older, blessed with the vast oceans of time that is offered by retirement?
 Let’s see!